 Top 5 fashion designers in Paris

-The other cities might get jealous… Paris is the city of Light and the city of Love, but it is also known as the capital of Fashion.
+The other cities might get jealous… Paris is the city of Light and the city of Love, but it is also known as the capital of Fashion (things to know about Parisian Fashion).
 How come?
 All the greatest trends of Fashion history were born in Paris.
 The most outrageous, shocking and influential trends have started in Paris.
 So it was inevitable for Paris to be considered the capital of Fashion.
 Under Louis XIV, the Sun-King, Fashion was already extremely important and was already influencing the rest of the world.

-In Versailles, The King thought that appearances were crucial to intimidate the rivals and the enemies.
+In Versailles, The King thought that appearances were crucial to intimidate the rivals and the enemies (learn more about French kings).
 It was essential for him to maintain a luxurious and elegant look.
 He expected his court to do the same, so he used to summon the best tailors for them to dress the nobles of the court.
 Everyone had to look flawless and outstanding.
 It was one of the Court rules.
 The way people dressed was to show the world how successful they were in life.
 This established French sense of fashion forever.

 In the 19th century, the first Haute Couture fashion house was created.
 Guess where?
 At Rue de la Paix.
 The House of Worth was founded by Charles Frederick Worth, an English fashion designer.
 He is the one who started labeling clothes and introduced runway shows and the principle of exhibiting collections.
 That is when Paris witnessed an increasing popularity in terms of Fashion.
 All fashion designers wanted to get their fashion houses and headquarters in Paris.